by NYFA Instructor Igor Torgeson

 3. Avid Editors Earn More Than Editors On Other Platforms

-As we saw above, once an editor learns Avid, it’s relatively easy to shift to a new platform.
-So not only does an editor have an economic advantage by knowing Avid, in the absence of Avid jobs, it’s easy to shift to another software, even if it means a lower rate for a while.
+Once an editor learns Avid, it’s relatively easy to shift to a new platform.
+So not only does an editor have an economic advantage by knowing Avid, in the absence of Avid jobs, it’s easy to shift to another software.